 General Bamford modeled Hillbrook after an inn he loved in Normandy, where he stayed after the First World War.
 So it especially fitting that Hillbrook should now be a country inn in the European tradition, graciously refurbished by the Carroll’s, who acquired the property in 1984.
 The Zanella family carried on that style and tradition since their purchase of Hillbrook in 2004.

-HISTORIC HAWTHORN HOUSE The Historic Hawthorn House at Hillbrook of Summit Point.
-Once a parcel of an historic grant from Lord Fairfax in 1760, the property was settled and developed by the Thomson family.
-Hawthorn House was built circa 1833.
+HISTORIC HAWTHORN HOUSE Once a parcel of a historic grant from Lord Fairfax in 1760, the property was settled and developed by the Thomson family circa 1833.
 Following an extensive restoration beginning in 2011, this stately home showcases the very best of historic and classic architectural elements combined with modern conveniences and four beautifully appointed suites.